Learn the 24 Bonds We Rate BUY

 While VMFXX lacks the upside of bonds, especially those trading at a significant discount to par value today, they also generally lack the pricing volatility.
 That said, since income generates 100% of VMFXX returns, the variability of VMFXX dividends can make VMFXX less compelling than individual bonds, which offer fixed coupon payments until a specified maturity date.

-The Fed Dot Plot Shows the Fed Funds Rate Falling 2.25 Percentage Points by Year-End 2026
+The Fed Dot Plot Shows the Fed Funds Rate Falling 2 More Percentage Points by Year-End 2026

-Each quarter, the US Federal Reserve publishes the FOMC Summary of Economic Projections, the most recent of which it released June 12, 2024, the same day it voted to hold the fed funds rate steady at 5.25%-5.50%.
+Each quarter, the US Federal Reserve publishes the FOMC Summary of Economic Projections, the most recent of which it released September 18, 2024, the same day it voted to reduce the target range of the fed funds rate by 50 basis points to 4.75%-5.00%.

 While there are only 12 voting members of the FOMC at any given time, all 19 FOMC participants provide economic projections that are summarized in the FOMC Summary of Economic Projections.
 Included in these projections are 1) changes in GDP, 2) the unemployment rate, 3) PCE inflation, 4) Core PCE inflation, and 5) the fed funds rate.

 Figure 6 shows the FOMC participants' projections for the fed funds rate, which are also known as the Fed dot plot.
 Each dot represents an estimate from one FOMC participant.
 Above each set of dots, we show the median projection for each year-end.
-Per the June 2024 Fed dot plot, the median estimate for the fed funds rate falls from 5.25-5.50% now to 3.00-3.25% at the end of 2026.
+Per the September 2024 Fed dot plot, the median estimate for the fed funds rate falls from 5.25-5.50%, prior to the September 18, 2024 FOMC meeting, to 2.75-3.00% at the end of 2026.

-As the fed funds rate falls, we would expect the VMFXX yield to fall in lockstep.
+As the fed funds rate falls, we expect the VMFXX yield to fall in lockstep.

 Get Started